 Most presentations will not involve stenosis and so indirect methods will have to be performed.
 In these cases the increased pressure is due to too much fluid (edema).
 In order to decrease the pressure this fluid has to be removed.
 As mentioned earlier, fluid only moves through a pressure gradient.
 These indirect procedures therefore actually increase the tissue pressure to even a higher level during the treatment.
 A key factor for success is to apply the pressure long enough to give the edema enough time to move out of the area.

 You’re using similar procedures in your practice now without realizing their mechanism of action.
 In understanding these concepts, you will improve your outcomes by merely fine tuning your present techniques.
-The videos below are only a sample.
+As mentioned above the videos below are only a sample.